 Every situation is filled with organized and self-organized connections like these, which shift and sift like grains of sand at the beach.

-We can draw the combinations of these connections in this way:
+We can draw the combination of these dimensions in this way.

 If this doesn't make sense to you, try it anyway.
 Place some things and see if it helps you think about them.
 Make sure you are talking about where things should be placed and not just filling the space without thinking.
 If you are confused, if you don't know where things should go, if disagreements erupt: that's good.
 You are thinking.
 If the pictures or terms given here don't work for you, translate them to words that mean more to you.
 What does organization mean to your group?
 What does self-organization mean?